 - 1. Read the entire syllabus and make sure you understand it.
 This is your contract with your instructor. - 2.
 Be prepared for class.
 Always complete any reading and writing assignments for a class before the class meets.
 Check your email regularly for class announcements. - 3.
 Be present and be on time.
 Students are expected to attend all classes.
-Please note that the grade for attendance and participation will be lowered each time a student is absent, late, or leaves early without a valid explanation.
-If you have a legitimate reason for your absence or lateness, or need to leave early, it must be provided in writing by email in advance, or immediately after the occurrence. - 4.
-Participation.
-This course will utilize a variety of formats, including class discussions and group activities.
+Please note that the grade for attendance and participation relates to absence, lateness, and leaving early without a valid explanation.
+If you have a legitimate reason for your absence or lateness, or need to leave early, it must be provided in writing by email in advance, or soon after the occurrence.
+Please note that each unexcused absence (i.e., without a valid explanation) will reduce your final grade by approximately 1 full point. - 4.
+Participation: This course will utilize a variety of formats, including class discussions and group activities.
 Class participation includes active listening and talking.
 The course may also include unannounced quizzes based upon assigned readings.
 These grades will be evaluated as part of the overall participation grade. - 5.
 Academic Integrity: Academic integrity requires that all academic work be the product of an identified individual or individuals.
 Joint efforts are legitimate only when the assistance of others is explicitly acknowledged and permitted by the assignment.
 Ethical conduct is the obligation of every member of the university community, and breaches of academic integrity constitute serious offenses.
 Students must assume responsibility for maintaining honesty in all work submitted for credit and in any other work designated by the instructor of this course.
 Students are also expected to report incidents of academic dishonesty to the instructor or dean of the instructional unit.
 For more information on the Rutgers University Academic Integrity Policy, see: